brucewlee/lingfeat/README.md

 TraF = LingFeat.TraF_() # Traditional Formulas Features
 ```

+## License
+We license LingFeat source code under [(Creative Commons Attribution Share Alike 4.0 license CC-BY-SA-4.0)](https://creativecommons.org/licenses/by-sa/4.0/legalcode).

+Under CC-BY-SA-4.0 license, you are allowed to distribute, modify, or privately use this repository.

+But patent use, trademark use, and warranty use are not permitted.
+Research, code, or etc. that builds on top of LingFeat must be released under the same license.
+If impossible, a similar public license may be used.

 ## Available Features, Code, Definition
 | Index | Linguistic Branch   | Subgroup Code | Subgroup Definition                  | Feature Code | Feature Definition                                                             |
 |-------|---------------------|---------------|--------------------------------------|--------------|--------------------------------------------------------------------------------|